alexpg7/Conway_Game_of_Life/README.md

 To run the simulation you will have to press **S** for each step.

-The simultaion stops when all the cells are killed or
+The simultaion stops when all the cells are killed or the windows is closed.

 ## Example